cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 The function map\_to\_curve\_ell2A0(u) implements an adaptation of Elligator 2
 {{BLMP19}} targeting curves given by y^2 = x^3 + B * x over F such that q = 3 (mod 4).

-Preconditions: A supersingular curve over F such that q = 3 (mod 4).
+Preconditions: An elliptic curve over F such that q = 3 (mod 4).

-Constants: B, the parameter of the supersingular curve.
+Constants: B, the parameter of the elliptic curve.

 Sign of y: Inputs u and -u give the same x-coordinate.
 Thus, we set sgn0(y) == sgn0(u).